Ribbon mic pg 1 of 4

 |Magnet pole orientations|

-Figure 2 illustrates the type I used in the Alpha and Beta units, which were salvaged from "dead" computer hard drives.
+Figure 2 illustrates the type I used in these homebrew units.
+They were all salvaged from "dead" computer hard drives.
 This is commonly referred to as "Through the length".
 Or "Parallel to length".
 I make them work by positioning the ribbon over only one end.
 If the ribbon runs the whole length, you will tend to have reverse polarity voltages, which would partially cancel, making the mic have low output and sound strange.

 Figure 3 is known as "Through the width" or "Parallel to width".
 It is shown simply to illustrate the three most common types of pole orientations available.
 There are also magnets with multiple poles. (alternating N/S/N/S...)
 Those colorful, rubber "fridge magnets" often use this multi-pole design for better grip.
 They would be totally useless in this application!